Table of Contents

-Both systems are also invested in storage, as the supply chain is concerned with where to store finished inventory, and the value chain deals with how to store materials to avoid damage so as to maximize value.
+Both systems are also invested in storage, as the supply chain is concerned with where to store finished inventory, and the value chain deals with how to store materials to avoid damage so as to maximise value.
 Almost every supply chain activity listed in the table above is also involved in the value chain as well.

 The supply chain and value chain are also easily confused because the two directly affect one another.

 Conversely, the decisions made in the value chain can affect the activities in the supply chain.
-For example, certain means of increasing value — like wrapping a product in custom packaging — will add steps to the fulfillment stage of the supply chain.
+For example, certain means of increasing value — like wrapping a product in custom packaging — will add steps to the fulfilment stage of the supply chain.

 However, as complicated as the pair may be, both the supply chain and the value chain are indispensable to a business’s success.